-Looking for a checklist on how to start a non-CDL business delivery service?
+Are you looking for a checklist for starting a non-CDL business delivery service?

-So, it's an opportunity for non-CDL drivers to serve the local business while making money with a box truck or a cargo van.
+Delivery service is an opportunity for non-CDL drivers to make money with a box truck, cargo van, or pickup truck.

-If you need a guide about starting a delivery service, follow the checklist of steps below.
+If you need a guide about starting a non-CDL delivery service, follow the below checklist.

 Start a non-CDL business delivery service checklist

 1. Choose a niche and learn to provide value